This is going to be a rant, so buckle up.

 Many parties share the blame for this debacle, but a good case can be made for laying most of it on Imperial Britain’s doorstep.

 Another massive gap in my historical knowledge concerns the handover of Hong Kong to the Chinese in 1997.
 It was all over the news when I was still in school.
 But had school furnished me with the background for what I was seeing on TV?
 Thats a big fat nope.
-It was Wikipedia that filled in the gaps: China ceded Hong Kong to Britain in 1841 as a result of the First Opium War which pitched Imperial Britain again China.
+It was Wikipedia that filled in the gaps: China was forced to give Hong Kong to Britain in 1841 as a result of the First Opium War which China lost.
 In a nutshell Britain destabilised China by smuggling opium into the county on a massive scale, and used military force when China tried to put a stop to it.
 Charming!

 I’m not judging Britain for her actions.
 Im asking why was I not taught the history that matters?